vangsteven14/Pac-Man-Game/README.md

 # Pac-Man Game

-An inspired project that I modified to showcase my skills in analyzing, engineering, and extending existing code with customized design improvements as well as enhancing them with original design and functionality. <br>
+An inspired project that I modified to showcase my skills in analyzing, engineering, and extending existing code with customized improvements as well as enhancing them with original design and functionality. <br>

 **_pacman.py_**: Demonstrates the classic retro version everyone loves! <br>
 **_pacman_ghost_ver.py_**: Demonstrates an alternative approach where you spawn as a ghost. <br>